 Preheat the oven to 335F.
 Prepare your cake pans.
 Brush the bottoms and sides of a 9x13 cake pan with melted butter.
 Line the bottoms and sides with parchment paper.

-Combine the buttermilk, oil, eggs, vanilla and almond extract in medium bowl.
+Combine the buttermilk, oil, eggs, and vanilla in medium bowl.
 Whisk to thoroughly combine.

 In the bowl of a stand mixer, combine the cake flour, sugar, baking powder and salt.
 On low speed, mix for 1 minute.